leelagutta/SampleManagementSystem/README.md

-<h1> INTRODUCTION </h1> <br>
+<h2> INTRODUCTION </h2> <br>
-Sample appliaction of customer management system and Mailing Application that reads and writes to and from the messaging system.<br>
+Sample application of customer management system and Mailing Application that reads and writes to and from the messaging system.<br>

 <h3>This application demonstartes some of the key features of Java EE 8, Spring MVC 3.2.3 like </h3> <br>
 1.Form/bean validations<br>